 - Completion of 25 clinical observation hours required as part of clinical certification

 To be considered for admission to the graduate preparation program, a cumulative undergraduate GPA of 3.2 or above must be present at the time of application with a grade of B or higher in ENG 105 and 106 (Composition I and II).
 Major GPA must be at least 3.2 to remain in the program and to enroll in 300/400 level courses.
-Please see the 2019-2020 Elmhurst College Catalog for additional requirements.
+Please see the 2020-2021 Elmhurst University Catalog for additional requirements.